 The Quami Ekta Week is a special weeklong celebration in the country of India observed every 19th to 25th of November every year.
 The Quami Ekta Week is observed to reinforce, foster, and promote national integration and public harmony.
-This weeklong celebration is composed of daily individual holidays that offers an opportunity to all people to unit regardless of their religion, faith, culture, and traditions.
-This day highlights the strength, flexibility, and capability of the country to maintain and sustain a communal harmony.
+This weeklong celebration is composed of daily individual holidays that offer an opportunity for all people to unite regardless of their religion, faith, culture, and traditions.
+This day highlights the strength, flexibility, and capability of the country to maintain and sustain communal harmony.

 About Quami Ekta Week

 The Quami Ekta Week simply means National Integration Weak.
 During this weeklong celebration, various programs about a specific theme are held.
 These programs can include symposiums, seminars, meetings, and cultural activities.
 These programs embody central themes that include non-violence, linguistic harmony, cultural unity, anti-communalism, development of weaker sectors, the wellbeing of minorities, women, and children, conservation, secularism, and at the forefront, national integration.